ricardoprins/ricardoprins/README.md

 # Things you can find me messing with:
 * Quantum Computing (Q#, Qiskit, PennyLane)
-* Python!
+* Python, Maths (together, preferrably)
 * Machine Learning, Deep Learning, NLP
 * Crypto!
 Blockchain, cryptocurrencies - this is the future
 * Webscraping: because ALL UR DATA BELONGZ TO USSSS!
 * Hackathons - I've won many, been well placed in some others.
-Please invite me to your team!

 # How to reach out